jefwagner/C-Lessons/Lesson-01/Readme.md

 **`double`** - A `double` is a floating point number that occupies 8 bytes of data.
 In the 8 byte floating point representation 53 bits are used to story the mantissa and 11 for the exponent.
 This allows you to represent numbers from 10^-308 to 10^308 and gives you about 15 decimal places of accuracy.

+These are the basic types, but there are a few more: `long long` another integer type with more bits than a `long` and `long double` another floating point type with more bits than a `double`.
+The most common integer type is `int` which will have 4 bytes in most implimentations, and `double` for the standard floating point type.
+The last thing to specify is that all the integer types can have an additional keyword `unsigned` which forbids non-negative numbers.

 We say that you 'declare' a variable when you give it a type and a name.
 In C, the variable declaration syntax as shown below.
 ```c
 int i; /* loop index */